 We stayed at a fairly new concept ‘Hostel’ called ‘Elements’.
-Which offered dormitories and double room at very competitive prices.
-This is the perfect place for a traveler like me, offers the basic minimum stuff, is absolutely neat and clean, has friendly staff and is reasonably priced.
+Which offered dormitories and a double room at very competitive prices.
+This is the perfect place for a traveler like me.
+Offers the basic minimum stuff, is absolutely neat and clean, has friendly staff and is reasonably priced.
 This place does not turn up in any of the search engines.
-They are trying to promote it through word of mouth publicity or by references by people who have used the facility.
-The format is very simple, there is house with 6-7 bedrooms on 2 floors, master bedroom on each floor is used as a Double room and is charged accordingly.
-The rest of rooms are dormitories with 6 beds, the one with attached bath is slightly costly and is reserved for women only.
+They are trying to promote it through word of mouth publicity or by references to people who have used the facility.
+The format is very simple, there is a house with 6-7 bedrooms on 2 floors.
+Master bedroom on each floor is used as a Double room and is charged accordingly.
+The rest of the rooms are dormitories with 6 beds, the one with attached bath is slightly costly and is reserved for women only.

 Madurai Rameshwaram – Travelogue

-Meenakshi temple is what makes Madurai famous, you can read about its grandeur and beauty at numerous places.
+The Meenakshi temple is what makes Madurai famous.
+You can read about its grandeur and beauty in numerous places.
 Temple is located right in the middle of the city, just like you find Jama Masjid in Old Delhi.
-You can enter the temple from all four directions, but east is the recommended direction to enter, not only because it is considered auspicious, but also because this is the most beautiful entrance.
-As you go inside, by design you get into the queue for darshan and can come out only after you have had the darshan.
-Once you are out of the queue and start roaming in the temple, you just feel lost, as whichever direction you go in, the temple goes on and on and there are Shiva Lingas all around the temple.
+You can enter the temple from all four directions, but east is the recommended direction to enter.
+Not only because it is considered auspicious, but also because this is the most beautiful entrance.
+As you go inside, by design you get into the queue for darshan.
+And can come out only after you have had the darshan.
+Once you are out of the queue and start roaming in the temple, you just feel lost.
+As whichever direction you go in, the temple goes on and on and there are Shiva Lingas all around the temple.

-Dhanushkodi is a place about 17 kms from Rameshwaram, is supposed to be the eastern edge of the Rameshwaram island, and is only a few miles away from Sri Lanka.
+Dhanushkodi is a place about 17 km’s away.
+It is supposed to be the eastern edge of the Rameshwaram island and is only a few miles away from Sri Lanka.
 It was a city till 1964, which was destroyed in the cyclone that year.
-You can see the ruins of the city and this is a place which has a legend associated with Ramayana.
-You may or may not find this place very interesting depending on what interests you, but you would sure enjoy the unique journey to this place.
-Only a four wheel drive can take you there and there are groups that tale you there in what can be called a small truck, with two benched on opposite sides and a rope to climb and get down.
+You can see the ruins of the city.
+This is a place which has a legend associated with Ramayana.
+You may or may not find this place very interesting depending on what interests you, but you would surely enjoy the unique journey to this place.
+Only a four-wheel drive can take you there.
+There are groups that take you there in what can be called a small truck, with two benches on opposite sides and a rope to climb and get down.

-Both the famous temples left me thinking about a lot of things like ‘Why are Hindu temples always so dirty and filthy?’.
-Why are we unable to maintain our heritage sites, even when they have so much funds flowing in everyday?
-Why do we have to put the barricades and destroy the natural beauty of the place?
-Why do have to use the aisles as junkyards and take away the essence of the place?
+Both the famous temples left me thinking about a lot of things.
+Like ‘Why are Hindu temples always so dirty and filthy?’.
+Why are we unable to maintain our heritage sites, even when they have so much of funds flowing in every day?
+Do we have to put the barricades and destroy the natural beauty of the place?
+Why do you have to use the aisles as junkyards and take away the essence of the place?
 Why do Pandits in temples behave as if it belongs to them?
-Why do people who pay more get differential treatment even in a temple, then how is visiting temple different from visiting a movie hall or a sports stadium?
-Why peace is the last thing that you find in temples?
+And why do people who pay more get differential treatment even in a temple?
+Then how is visiting temple different from visiting a movie hall or a sports stadium?
+Why is peace the last thing that you find in temples?

 It was a tiring 1500 km trip over 3 days, but I am happy I did it.